Kristina01111000/Drws_site/README.md

 10/30
 For next week:
-- add onwow podcast to GH
 - add omwow podcast to SYRNAT
--
-Listen to and score the leading our own way podcast

 11/6
 - Look into why the constant contact email had different text for mine and his emails